szewczyk-bartosz/mikoshi-example/README.md

 ## Notes

+- This flake tracks `nixos-26.05`, and Mikoshi is maintained under that version, it is highly recommended that your home-manager input tracks that specific version to avoid compatibility issues.
-- This flake tracks `nixos-unstable`.
-On NixOS this is safe - if something breaks, roll back with `nixos-rebuild switch --rollback`.
+- If you rebuild and something breaks, roll back with `nixos-rebuild switch --rollback`.
 - `system.stateVersion` and `home.stateVersion` are not about keeping your system up to date.
 Set them once during install and never change them.
 - This is designed for EFI systems with home-manager as a NixOS module.
 Standalone home-manager is not supported or tested.